RGB-Tools/RGB-Documentation/state-transitions.md

 The RGB validation procedure, beside checking the correct closure of the Seal, is also responsible to check the consistency between inputs and outputs especially for `Fungible` state where the amount of token of each input of a specific `Type` and `Fungible State Type` must match the number of token in the Assignments of the same state transition.

+As a straightforward consequence, Genesis doesn't have Inputs as well as all State Transitions which don't change some Owned States of any kind.
+For example a State Transition which change only the Global State, doesn't have inputs.

 #### Metadata